GaloisInc/saw-training/Swap.rst

 .. index:: symbolic value
 .. index:: concrete value

 in which many of the details of pointer arithmetic and memory models have been removed.
 The conversion process is called *symbolic execution* or *symbolic simulation*.
 It works by first replacing some of the inputs to a program with *symbolic values*, which are akin to mathematical variables.
 The term *concrete values* is used to describe honest-to-goodness bits and bytes.
 As the program runs, operations on symbolic values result in descriptions of operations rather than actual values.
 Just as adding ``1`` to the concrete value ``5`` yields the concrete value ``6``, adding ``1`` to the symbolic value :math:`x` yields the symbolic value :math:`x+1`.
 Incrementing the values again yields ``7`` and :math:`x+2`, respectively.
+The value is not :math:`x+1+1` because symbolic execution engines typically reduce mathematical expressions to simpler equivalent forms in the interest of efficiency.

 Take the following function